 Disability Services staff will send notification of the student’s disability status to the designated administrator of the student’s school or college.
 The administrator will keep this information in a separate location, not adding it to the student’s official file.
 The designated administrator will release the information on a need to know basis only.

 Reasonable accommodations will be provided without cost to the student.

 Students who are not able to travel independently to and from classes and campus buildings after orientation to the campus facilities must provide their own aide.
 (Please note that the university does not provide personal attendant care of any kind.)

 For additional information on policies and procedures, see the Detailed Procedures for Specific Academic Adjustments and/or Auxiliary Aids document.

 Provide professional documentation which meets the criteria, set forth in Requirements for Documentation of Disabilities.

 Follow the specific procedures for the academic adjustments and/or auxiliary aids that you have requested.
-Give faculty and Disabilities Services staff enough time to provide your accommodations.
+Give faculty and Disability Services staff enough time to provide your accommodations.

-Work in partnership with your professor and with the Director of Disabilities Services.
+Work in partnership with your professor and with Disability Services staff.

 Meet face-to-face with your instructor to discuss your needs sometime prior to or during the first week of class.
 There may be times when you don’t need a specific academic adjustment or when you need to alter one that you currently use.
 Discuss these changes with your professor.
 If you are uncomfortable with doing this or would like the Disability Services to support you on how to do this, please call (206) 296-5740 or stop by the office in Loyola 100.